Back to blog

 With the integration of paid subscriptions, Substack is not reliant on advertising or sponsorships for revenue and provides users with the potential for a reliable income stream.

-The streamlined interface and focus on user-friendly design makes it easy for writers to set up a newsletter right out of the box, without having to worry about the need for any technical expertise or website design know-how.
-Community management is made easy with options for readers for liking, commenting and sharing posts.
+The streamlined interface and focus on user-friendly design make it easy for writers to set up a newsletter right out of the box, without having to worry about the need for any technical expertise or website design know-how.
+Community management is made easy with options for readers to like, comment and share posts.

 How can PR leverage Substacks?